victor/Git-Xcode-4/git_xcode_script.markdown

        git clone /Volumes/josealobato/Public/josealobato-gitrepos.git  <- test this, not sure about the path.

+Explain git status, and the instructions it provides to undo changes.

 ## Step 4 - User 2 - Create your own Public Bare to share

 Here the user have to create a share the bare as before.